bryantaylor/graphiteone/wp-content/plugins/sassy-social-share/readme.txt

 4. **Universal Sharing Popup**: Universal Sharing popup having all the supported sharing and bookmarking services

 == Changelog ==
+= 3.3.43 [1 September 2022] =
+* [New] Added Mastodon and Rutube social share icons
+* [Bugfix] Evernote and Pocket social share icons were not working
+* [Bugfix] Youtube URL and Instagram Username were not being saved when saving in the Floating Interface section first
+* [Improvement] Improved More social share icon
+* [Improvement] Improved Vkontakte, Gettr, Parler and Pocket icons
+* [Improvement] Admin UI improvements
+* [Improvement] Updated the official Facebook SDK being used throughout the plugin to the latest version 14.0

 = 3.3.42 [23 May 2022] =
 * [Improvement] Code quality improvement